azzynovais/sprite-gtk/README.md

 ## How to install?
-Download the .zip
-Open the file navigator of Cinnamon or what you use Press CTRL + H to see hidden files, put what is inside themes on your .themes folder Now apply it on "Themes" on Cinnamon settings
+Download the .zip, open the file navigator of Cinnamon or what you use, press CTRL + H to see hidden files, put what is inside themes on your .themes folder, now apply it on "Themes" on Cinnamon settings

 ## Root-wise
-Download the .zip
-Extract it on some folder
-Open the file navigator
-Go to /usr/share/themes, and open it as Sudo using "Open as Root" Get the extracted folder of the theme, and then put it on /usr/share/themes Apply it with "Themes" on Cinnamon Settings
+Download the .zip, extract it on some folder then open the file navigator, and go to /usr/share/themes, and open it as Sudo using "Open as Root", also get the extracted folder of the theme, and then put it on /usr/share/themes, and then apply it with "Themes" on Cinnamon Settings